 To foster a mixed-use and vibrant town center and preserve the existing small-scale commercial character along Railroad Ave.

-To enhance a continuously built front along main public thoroughfares frontages in the district.
+To enhance a continuously built front along main public thoroughfare frontages in the district.

-To extend the small-scale commercial character pattern to future development in other parcels of the district.
+To extend the small-scale commercial character pattern on Railroad Ave to future development in other larger parcels of the district.

 To preserve and extend the visual and pedestrian corridor along Railroad Ave across the MBTA tracks.

-To preserve existing open space/green space areas at critical intersections
+To preserve existing open space/green space areas at critical intersections.

+To promote walkability and safety along all street frontages.

 2. Bay Road Civic.